 ‘This collar is made of particularly fine batiste.
 It was introduced to the Northern Netherlands by the Flemish refugees who arrived in the late sixteenth century.
 Because of its shape, this kind of collar was known as a millstone ruff.
 These became fashionable in the second half of the sixteenth century under the influence of the Spanish rulers.
 Early millstone ruffs were starched with regular pleats.
 This collar, however, is looser and less tidy.
 It is of a type that was popular with young, fashionable men around 1615 to 1635.
 This is the only surviving pleated ruff in the world.’

 F O O D P O R T R A I T S

 This series consists of contemporary still lifes showing culinary portraits of food.
 Suspended in mid-air, yet dynamic and slightly surrealistic, capturing the essence of food.
 Marie Cecile Thijs looks at these objects as if she is encountering them for the first time, creating a new dialogue.
 The Food Portraits series has been exhibited in Dutch Museums Nairac, Jan Cunen and Museum aan het Vrijthof, and have been published in French newspaper Le Monde and magazine FD Persoonlijk of the Dutch Financieele Dagblad.

 A M A Z O N E S

 Portraits of autonomous young women.
 By combining historic references with contemporary portraiture, these works acquire a sense of timelessness.
 Silent Thought is included in the collection of the Virginia Museum of Fine Arts in Richmond, Virginia, USA (VMFA).

 M A J E S T I C

-Surrealistic portraits of majestic cats, with a nod to human nature.
-These works have been exhibited at Kunsthal Rotterdam in the Netherlands, at the exhibition called Cat Love, Nine lives in the arts in 2017-2018.
+Surrealistic portraits of majestic cats, with a playful nod to human nature.
+Works in this series have been exhibited at the Kunsthal Rotterdam in the Netherlands, at the exhibition called Cat Love, Nine lives in the arts in 2017-2018.